 The Royal Chapel of the Palace of Versailles is built in the French Baroque architectural style, characterized by its ornate decoration, curved forms, and lavish use of gold and other materials.

-What are the best things to see near the royal chapel of the Versailles Palace?
+Here are the top things to see near the Royal Chapel of the Palace of Versailles: